-The estimated financial impact represents the lifetime cost savings of the 2017 investment in greenhouse gas emissions-reductions projects which is calculated over an estimated 10-year minimum lifespan of the projects.
-The average simple payback for these projects is between 3 and 5 years.
+The estimated financial impact represents the lifetime cost savings of the 2018 investment in greenhouse gas emissions-reductions projects which is calculated over an estimated 10-year minimum lifespan of the projects.
+The simple payback for these projects is averaged to be 1.9 years.